luuhbo/messy-bubble/README.md

 # messy-bubble
-**A personal project from an unemployed Computer Engineering Graduate **
+**A personal project by an UNEMPLOYED Computer Engineering Graduate**

 **Messy Bubble** is basically a bubble chat head for Messenger on PC.